List of Charlie and the Chocolate Factory characters: Veruca Salt

-Showing her wealthy parents no mercy and no regard for other people's property, Veruca frequently pesters them to purchase a variety of different things for her; when the tour reaches the Nut Room — a room where trained squirrels test each nut to see if it is good or bad by tapping it with their knuckles — Veruca demands that her parents buy one for her.
-Wonka refuses, so she goes in and gets one for herself.
-The squirrels grab her and declare her a "bad nut".
-After that, both she and her parents are thrown down the garbage chute; all three Salts are seen exiting the factory "covered in garbage".
+Showing her wealthy parents no mercy, and no regard for other people's property, Veruca frequently pesters her parents to purchase anything that catches her fancy.
+For example, when the tour reaches the Nut Sorting Room — a place where trained squirrels test each nut to see if it is good or bad by tapping it with their knuckles — Veruca demands that her parents buy a trained squirrel for her from Mr. Wonka.
+He refuses, so she goes into the squirrels' area to get one for herself.
+Instead, the squirrels grab her and declare her a "bad nut".
+After that, both she and her parents are thrown down the garbage chute to the furnace as Wonka hopes that today is not one of those days where it will be lit.
+Later, all three Salts are seen exiting the factory "covered in garbage".